Battle for Río San Juan de Nicaragua: Location

-Granada, the objective of the British military expedition, is located on the norther shore of Lake Nicaragua.
+Granada, the objective of the British military expedition, is located on the northern shore of Lake Nicaragua.
 Water from the lake discharges into the San Juan River (Río San Juan) at San Carlos in the south east corner of the lake.
 The river flows eastward for 192 km into the Caribbean Sea.
 The Fortress of the Immaculate Conception, which would be besieged by the British, is located on the southern side of the rive by the village of El Castillo in present day Nicaragua.
 El Castillo is located approximately three-quarters of the way along the river inland from the sea.
 The border between Nicaragua and Costa Rica roughly parallels the line of the river.
 At the time of the siege, Nicaragua was part of the Captaincy General of Guatemala, an administrative division of the Spanish Empire.
 This also included present-day Costa Rica, Honduras, El Salvador, Guatemala, and the Mexican state of Chiapas.